Our family’s been packing shoeboxes for well over 13 years now and I considered myself a pretty seasoned shoebox packer.

 Jump ropes, Rubik cubes (they knew what these were), yo-yo’s (yes, they knew how to use them), balls, paddles with the ball tied to them, playing cards, and Slinkys.
 They weren’t sure what to do with the Silly Putty and it was sort of hard to explain…

 8. Pack something fun along with those practical items.

 While school supplies are often much needed, a box with little else is disappointing to a child when everyone around them seems to have a toy in their box.
-Include a stuffed animal, small bouncy ball, or a jump rope.
-Give them something they can pull out and immediately play with.
+Include a stuffed animal, a small bouncy ball, or a jump rope.
+Give them something they can pull out of their box and immediately play with.

 9. Include a note or photo with your information inside the box.

 Devon told me children often hang them on their walls.
 Don’t miss the opportunity to tell a child they are loved and prayed for!

 10. Let the Holy Spirit lead your packing and purchasing.

 If you feel God leading you to pack two packs of underwear do it!
 Devon told me about a mother who cried during a distribution because her daughter had received underwear in her box – she had none!
 You never know what or how the items you pack can fill an unknown need.

 Please note: Candy and toothpaste are no longer allowed in shoeboxes and will be removed at the processing centers.
 War toys, knives, glass items, seeds, and liquids are also all on the list of items that cannot be sent.